 Ultimately, you have to do what’s best for you.
 What will NEVER be best for you is engaging with anyone who can’t see your value.
 Not because you don’t have any, but because they can’t see their own.

 Live your life, be kind and be your own best friend first.

-+ for my in-depth masterclass in NO CONTACT, more information can be found here.
+P.S. for my in-depth masterclass on THE NO CONTACT RULE, more information can be found here.